 Since the turkey legs were partially cooked, I only needed to throw them in the oven until they reached 165 degrees.
 Since my turkey legs were so large, this took longer than I thought – about an hour – so consider purchasing fully-cooked smoked turkey legs or prepare to put the legs in the oven when you get home from work.

 The real flavor for this recipe comes from the Bahian Blend – oregano, cumin, white pepper and cayenne pepper are a few, simple ingredients that bring the party to this dish.
 Crushed tomatoes and diced green chilies offer other complex flavors and textures to stir in with the black beans.

 Save money by purchasing dried black beans if you want and can remember to let them sit in water overnight.
 I never seem to remember to do that.
-Randall Beans makes great quality black beans, found in a glass jar in the canned bean isle.
+Randall Beans makes great quality black beans, found in a glass jar in the canned bean aisle.

 McCormick is being super sweet by offering a giveaway of their Anniversary Edition product – to one reader.
 Included are both black pepper and vanilla extract – not available in stores -, a McCormick recipe book, and a branded canvas tote – a pack valued at $50.
 McCormick is marking its 125th anniversary by celebrating the role flavor plays in all of our lives, inspiring flavorful conversation, and giving back to communities around the world.

 To enter, you MUST share a favorite recipe, dish or memory at http://www.flavoroftogether.com/ and report back via the Rafflecopter below.
 Your Flavor Story is a way of sharing a cooking or recipe related story that means something to you, be it a family recipe, the first time you cooked with your children, or simply your favorite ingredients to keep on hand in your pantry.